Stairs and floor

 Dilution: 1:6

-• Sweep or vacuum with hard floor attachment
+• Sweep or vacuum with hard floor attachment.

-• Work in small sections
+• Work in small sections.

-• Avoid over-wetting
+• Avoid puddling.

 Laminate Floors